Fremantle Stuff > buildings > Union Stores

 1895, cnr High & Henry Streets

-On the SE corner of Henry and High Sts is the Union Stores building, 41-47 High Street, designed by architect Herbert Nathaniel Davis (Taylor; Hutchison has J. McNeece as the architect) for J & W Bateman, and formerly the largest hardware store in Fremantle, Bateman's Hardware.
+On the SE corner of Henry and High Sts is the Union Stores building, 41-47 High Street, designed by architect Herbert Nathaniel Davis (Taylor; Hutchison has John McNeece as the architect) for J & W Bateman, and formerly the largest hardware store in Fremantle, Bateman's Hardware.
 The building was commissioned by John Bateman and completed in 1895; a second storey was added in 1902, probably after purchase by Union Stores.
 The stucco embellishment of the facade includes engaged Corinthian columns, pediments, string courses and entablatures: elements that can also be seen on other West End buildings.
 This building was also restored, in 1986, with the aid of an America’s Cup grant.
 Restoration, supervised by the architects Duncan, Stephen and Mercer, included reinstatement of the verandas (tho the posts are not load-bearing).
 It's owned by the City of Fremantle, and has just at the time of writing had more renovations completed.
 The tenant in the corner store is now the New Editions bookshop, which was previously on the other side of High St. Next door is the Record Finder, which moved from the Davies building.